 At John Foy & Associates, we pride ourselves on providing quality legal representation with tailored services for everyone who walks through our door.
 We know going through an accident is already difficult; you don’t need to deal with an unresponsive or uncaring lawyer, too.
 We have over 20 years of experience helping personal injury victims just like you.
 Let us give you a free consultation.
 Call us at 404-400-4000 and get your free consultation today.

 A personal injury lawsuit arises any time you are injured, either physically or mentally, due to the actions (or inactions) of someone else.
 Georgia law allows you to hold the person responsible for your injuries accountable by forcing them to pay for your losses and damages.
 The idea is to put you a position as good as if the accident had never happened.

-Some of the most common kinds of personal injury lawsuits include:
+What are some of the most common kinds of personal injury lawsuits?

 - Dog bite cases